adamdjbrett/11ty-brutalism/content/about.md

 ---
 title: About
-description: About Adam Dj Brett
+description: About Adam DJ Brett
 ---
 ### Scholar, Digital Humanist, and Advocate for Justice